-If you follow the tips above, you’ll have a great answer when employers ask questions about what type of challenge you’re looking in the job interview.
+If you follow the tips above, you’ll have a great answer when employers ask interview questions about what type of challenge you’re looking for.
 You’ll be more memorable, get more job offers, and avoid giving them fear or doubt over whether you’re the right person for the role!

 Other commonly-asked interview questions to be ready for: